 \subsection{Synthetic Mask Generation}

-As there is no large scale database with pairs of unmasked and masked face images, we opted to use a synthetically generated mask to train our proposed approach.
-Specifically, we employ the synthetic mask generation method proposed by NIST \cite{ngan2020ongoing}.
-The synthetic generation method depends on the Dlib \cite{DBLP:journals/jmlr/King09} toolkit to detect and extract $68$ facial landmarks from a face image.
-Based on the extracted landmark points, a face mask of different shapes, heights, and colors can be drawn on the face images.
+As there is no large-scale dataset with pairs of unmasked and masked face images, we opted to use a synthetically generated mask to train our proposed approach.
+Specifically, we use the synthetic mask generation method proposed by NIST \cite{ngan2020ongoing}.
+The synthetic mask generation method depends on the Dlib \cite{DBLP:journals/jmlr/King09} Toolkit for detecting and extracting $68$ facial landmarks from a face image.
+Based on the extracted landmark points, a face mask of different shapes, heights and colors can be drawn on the face images.
 The detailed implementation of the synthetic mask generation method is described in \cite{ngan2020ongoing}.
-The synthetic mask generation method provided six mask types with different high and coverage: A) wide-high coverage, B) round-high coverage, C) wide-medium coverage, D) round-medium coverage, E) wide-low coverage, and F) round-low coverage.
-Figure \ref{fig:simulated_mask} shows samples of simulated face mask of different type and coverage.
-The mask color is randomly selected from the RGB color space.
-To synthetically generate a masked face image, we extract first the facial landmarks of the input face image.
-Then, a masked of specific color and type can be drawn on the face image using the $x,y$ coordination of the facial landmarks points.
+The synthetic mask generation method provided six mask types with different heights and coverage: A) wide-high coverage, B) round-high coverage, C) wide-medium coverage, D) round-medium coverage, E) wide-low coverage, and F) round-low coverage.
+Figure \ref{fig:simulated_mask} shows examples of the simulated face mask with different types and coverage levels.
+To synthetically generate a masked face image, we first extract the facial landmark points of the input face image.
+Then, a mask with a specific color and type can be drawn on the face image using the $x,y$ coordinates of the facial landmarks points.